 How company specialisations show on the Partner badges

-On online properties (like your website), your company specialisations appear as an animated pop-up when a user hovers over the top right of the badge.
+On online properties (such as your website), your company specialisations appear as an animated pop-up when a user hovers over the top right of the badge.
 Each specialisation has its own icon.

 How to check your specialisation status

-If you have admin, standard or read-only access to your company’s Google Ads manager account, you can find your specialisation status by going to the Partner program tab in your Google Ads manager account and looking at the Badge status card.
-If your company has earned a specialisation you will see it listed on the badge card.
-You can click on “View details” to find out more information on:
+If you have admin, standard or read-only access to your company's Google Ads manager account, you can find your specialisation status by going to the Partners programme tab in your Google Ads manager account and looking at the badge status card.
+If your company has earned a specialisation, you will see it listed on the badge card.
+You can click on 'View details' to find out more information on: